-- 9.4.1 Failure of the competitor to observe proper starting procedures or to comply with the Starter's instructions subjects the competitor to possible disqualification. - 9.4.2 If a competitor misses their starting position, that competitor will be assessed a Failure to Prepare Penalty, and will be assigned a new starting position by the Chief Judge.
+9.4.1 Failure of the competitor to observe proper starting procedures or to comply with the Starter's instructions subjects the competitor to possible disqualification.

-9.4.3 The Contest Jury has the right to remove penalty points if missing the Order of Flight was due to conditions outside the competitor's control.
+- 9.4.2 If a competitor misses their starting position, they will be assigned a new starting position by the Chief Judge.
+If the competitor had at least 30 minutes between any contest obligation and their flight, they will be assessed a Failure to Prepare Penalty. - 9.4.3 The Contest Jury has the right to remove penalty points if missing the Order of Flight was due to conditions outside the competitor's control.